WikipediaLibrary/TWLight/docs/admin.md

 Right now TWLight sends one type of email: comment notifications whenever someone comments on an application.
 Recipients are 1) the editor who owns that application; 2) anyone else who has commented on that application.

 To make TWLight send additional emails, you (or your friendly neighborhood developer) will need to write more code.
-Unfortunately form emails cannot be handled through `/admin`, because database objects are not visible to the translation infrastructure.
+Unfortunately form emails cannot be handled through `/admin`, because database objects are not visible by default to the translation infrastructure.
+(This could be altered in future, using the modeltranslation app.)
 Storing emails as HTML in the codebase, with the `{% trans %}` or `{% blocktrans %}` tag, means they will automatically be provided to translators via Django's internationalization mechanism.

 The existing `emails/tasks.py` provides a model for how additional emails can be incorporated into the codebase.
 The steps are: